 Care of a patient with a thyroid problem may involve a number of specialists including an endocrine surgeon, an endocrinologist and others such as a nuclear medicine specialist.
 Surgery of the thyroid gland plays a key role in the following conditions.

 In Australia 1 in 48 female and 1 in 174 male will develop thyroid cancer by the age of 85.
 The rate of diagnosis of thyroid cancer has been increasing.

-Thyroid cancer will come to attention either as a lump in the neck felt by the patient or their doctor or as an unexpected finding in a radiological test of the neck such as an ultrasound, CT or a PET scan.
+Thyroid cancer will come to attention either as a lump in the neck felt by the patient or their doctor or as an unexpected finding of a radiological test of the neck such as ultrasound, CT or a PET scan.
 A fine needle biopsy can confirm or raise the suspicion of thyroid cancer once a lump is found in thyroid or in a lymph gland of the neck.

 Surgery of thyroid cancer involves removal of thyroid gland and sometimes removal of lymph nods in the neck as required.
 Some patients also require radioactive iodine treatment as well as long term thyroid stimulation hormone suppression by using a higher dose of thyroxine.

 Thyroid nodules are common.
 In 5% of the population they can be felt and in 50% they can be seen in ultrasound scan.